 Ms. Cudd pleaded guilty to one misdemeanor count of Entering and Remaining in a Restricted Building – a trespass offense.
-All other charges were dismissed.
+All other charges were dismissed, including the felony.

 Judge McFadden sentenced Jenny Cudd to 2 months of probation, a fine of $5,000, and restitution in the amount of $500 (standard for all J6 participants, irrespective of their personal involvement in property destruction).